 In 2016, the main focus of Green Machine, our Sustainability team, is to create a sensory garden near the Senior Learning playground.

-The School Strategic Plan sets out the direction for our school for a four year period, including our purpose, values and environmental context as well as goals, targets and key improvement strategies in the three student outcome areas of student learning, student engagement and wellbeing and student pathways and transitions.
-Our school underwent a year of self-evaluation, review and planning in 2012 to prepare a new Strategic Plan.
+The school School Strategic Plan sets out the direction for our school for a four year period, including our vision, values, rationale, context and challenges as well as goals, targets and key improvement strategies in the three priority focus areas.
+Our school underwent a year of self-evaluation, review and planning in 2016 to prepare a new Strategic Plan.
 This was done through staff, student and parent consultation and engagement with relevant community agencies.
-The Strategic Plan for 2013-16 is the result of this process.
+The Strategic Plan for 2017-20 is the result of this process.